webuum/webuum-docs/docs/docs/about.md

 Use Webuum if your answer to most of these is **“yes”**:

 - Do you server-render HTML?
-- Do you want native components, but hate boilerplate?
+- Do you want native components but hate boilerplate?
 - Do you prefer **progressive enhancement** over full hydration?
 - Do you want to keep JS minimal and optional?
 - Do you care about **performance** and **maintainability**?